 If you can’t see a doctor right away, stay hydrated.
 Vomiting and diarrhea will cause you to lose a lot of water, so make sure to replenish your body’s supply.

 If you’re experiencing food poisoning, your body will probably reject anything coming in.
 Save yourself the trouble of making an extra trip to the bathroom by keeping your food intake to a minimum.
 Healthline suggests letting your stomach settle for a few hours, so try to avoid eating.
 If you’re really hungry, try eating bland foods like cereal, rice, saltines, toast, bananas, and oatmeal.

 According to the CDC, washing raw chicken is a no-no. "During washing, chicken juices [which contain bacteria] can spread in the kitchen and contaminate other foods, utensils, and countertops”.

 Thaw chicken outside of the fridge

 Remember, chicken shouldn’t be left out at room temperature.
-Mashed says that bacteria in the meat itself or its environment can multiply if chicken is left to defrost in warm temperatures.
-Instead, they recommend thawing chicken in the refrigerator overnight or placing it in a bowl of cold water or the microwave.
+Bacteria in the meat itself or its environment can multiply if chicken is left to defrost in warm temperatures.
+Thawing chicken in the refrigerator overnight or placing it in a bowl of cold water or the microwave is recommended.